zenml-io/zenml/docs/book/advanced-guide/pipelines/containerization.md

 {% hint style="warning" %}
 This is an advanced feature and will most likely cause unintended and unanticipated behavior when running your pipelines.
-If you use this, make sure your code files and global configuration are correctly included in the image you specified.
+If you use this, make sure your code files are correctly included in the image you specified.
 {% endhint %}

 ### Specifying a Dockerfile to dynamically build a parent image